brehaut/manticore/README.md

 A Typescript program to generate encounters for [*13th Age*](http://13thage.com/).

+# Maintainance Status — May 2024

+With the release of 13th Age 2e I’ve decided to cease maintaining of Manticore.
+See [this handover document](https://brehaut.net/media/files/the_manticore.pdf) for more details if you wish to use this code in some way..

 ## Usage

 The easy way is to visit the online instance at [https://manticore.brehaut.net](https://manticore.brehaut.net).